Britain, EU play game of chicken in Brexit countdown

 EU officials and diplomats say the bloc will not put forward its proposal for future trade before reaching an agreement with Britain on an emergency fix that would keep the Irish border open - preserving a key aspect of a 1998 peace treaty that ended decades of sectarian bloodshed - regardless of how Brexit goes.

-“Joint priority: ensuring the orderly withdrawal of the United Kingdom to protect the rights of citizens, investments and geographic indication (locally made products protected by EU law),” chief EU Brexit negotiator Michel Barnier said on Monday after meeting Italian prime minister.
+“Joint priority: ensuring the orderly withdrawal of the United Kingdom to protect the rights of citizens, investments and geographic indication (locally made products protected by EU law),” chief EU Brexit negotiator Michel Barnier said on Monday after meeting the Italian prime minister.

 “This is the basis of trust for an ambitious future economic and strategic partnership (with Britain).”